-The officials provided the grim assessment to the United Nations Security Council’s first open meeting on the conflict in Tigray, which erupted in November after an attack on a military base that prompted Ethiopia’s government to seize control of several towns and a humanitarian base with nearly 100,000 Eritrean refugees.
+The officials provided the grim assessment to the U.N.
+Security Council's first open meeting on the conflict in Tigray, which erupted in November after an attack on a military base that prompted Ethiopia’s government to seize control of several towns and a humanitarian base with nearly 100,000 Eritrean refugees.

-Their reports noted at least least 1,200 sexual and gender-based attacks and an appeal for the 15-nation council based in New York to ensure humanitarian workers have unrestricted access to the region.
-At least 12 humanitarian workers, including three from Geneva-based Médecins Sans Frontières, have been killed in attacks there.
+Their reports noted there have been at least 1,200 sexual and gender-based attacks as they appealed to the 15-nation council based in New York to help ensure that humanitarian workers have unrestricted access to the region.
+At least 12 humanitarian workers there, including three from Geneva-based Médecins Sans Frontières, have been killed in attacks.

 Though the council did not act or issue a statement after the meeting, U.S. Ambassador to the U.N.
 Linda Thomas-Greenfield said the council is watching the region closely due to its many reported atrocities.